w3c/web-networks/proposals/cloudedgeclientCG/charter.md

 ## Contribution Mechanics
 Substantive Contributions to Specifications can only be made by Community Group Participants who have agreed to the W3C Community Contributor License Agreement (CLA).
 Specifications created in the Community Group must use the W3C Software and Document License.
 All other documents produced by the group should use that License where possible.

-*{TBD: if CG doesn't use GitHub replace the remaining paragraphs in this section with: "All Contributions are made on the groups public mail list or public contrib list"}*

 Community Group participants agree to make all contributions in the GitHub repo the group is using for the particular document.
 This may be in the form of a pull request (preferred), by raising an issue, or by adding a comment to an existing issue.